Flopping for FLOPs: Leveraging equivariance for computational efficiency: Related Work

 Apart from ConvNets, there are works proposing attention- and transformer-based equivariant vision architectures~\cite{romero2020attentive, xu20232}.
 Most similar to our ViT-based networks are the $\mathrm{SO}(2)$-steerable transformers by \citet{steerabletransformers:2024}.
 The main differences are the group considered, the fact that they use complex-valued features, the nonlinearities used and the type of positional embeddings.
 However, the main idea of parametrizing the features in terms of irreps (following steerable ConvNets) and modifying the ViT architecture accordingly is the same in our ViTs and the one by \citet{steerabletransformers:2024}.

-\subsection{Equivariant networks for other input than images}
+\subsection{Equivariant Networks for Other Input Than Images}

+Equivariant networks constitute a broad research direction.
+One early line of research is by \citet{woodRepresentationTheoryInvariant1996} and going back earlier the topic connects to steerable filters \cite{knutsson83, adelsonfreeman}.
+Recent approaches include canonicalization~\cite{kaba2023equivariance, mondal2023equivariant}, learned equivariance~\cite{gupta2024structuring}, structured matrices~\cite{samudre2025symm} et cetera.
+We will use the standard approach of enforcing each layer of the network to be equivariant through constraints on the weight matrices~\cite{woodRepresentationTheoryInvariant1996,cohen2016group}.

-\citet{brehmer2024does} found that the equivariant transformer GATr~\cite{brehmer2024geometric} outperformed non-equivariant transformers on a task of 3D rigid-body interactions, both in terms of parameter-efficiency and learning-efficiency, i.e., the number of FLOPs required during training.
-Unlike our models, the number of FLOPs-per-parameter remained higher than that of the non-equivariant transformer.
+There has been recent interest in the scaling properties of equivariant networks. \citet{brehmer2024does} find that the equivariant transformer GATr~\cite{brehmer2024geometric} outperforms non-equivariant transformers on a task of 3D rigid-body interactions, both in terms of parameter-efficiency and learning-efficiency, i.e., the number of FLOPs required during training.

-\citet{bekkers2024fast} proposed a fast equivariant group convolutional network on point cloud input by using separable group convolutions on position orientation space $\mathbb{R}^3 \times S^2$ and parallelizing the message passing step.
+\citet{bekkers2024fast} propose a fast equivariant group convolutional network on point cloud input by using separable group convolutions on position orientation space $\mathbb{R}^3 \times S^2$ and parallelizing the message passing step.
 Their networks use ConvNeXt-style blocks, as do some of our networks.
+Follow-up work extends the message passing to use universal invariants~\cite{bellaard2025universal}, and experimentally analyzes the benefits of equivariance in different point cloud processing tasks~\cite{vadgama2025utility}.

 In contrast to our networks, none of the mentioned works develop networks that are directly comparable with non-equivariant ones, with a similar FLOPs-per-parameter ratio.